zhongpc/zhongpc.github.io/opening.md

     * AI Singapore Scholarship  <span style="color: lightgray">[with service commitments]</span>
     * President's Graduate Fellowship (PGF)  <span style="color: lightgray">[by nomination]</span>
 * The PhD positions are well-funded in our group.
 We do not accept self-funded students (including CSC scholarships).
+* Research Assistant (RA) positions are provided as financial support for the PhD program.
+We do not offer standalone RA positions.
 * What we offer:
     * We are a new research group offering hands-on training and opportunities to explore exciting research areas collaboratively.
     * We are a TechTeam-style group.
 We ask for help and value direct communication.